MohamedHamayed/Data-Search-Engine/README.md

 6. Run "server.py" <br>

-It will run an API on localhost:8080
+It will run an API on localhost:8080/extract_info
+You can find documentation for the API on localhost:8080/logs

 ## Improving scenario